cdk8s-team/cdk8s/packages/cdk8s-plus/API.md

 [EmptyDirMedium](#cdk8s-plus-emptydirmedium)|The medium on which to store the volume.
 [MountPropagation](#cdk8s-plus-mountpropagation)|*No description*
 [RestartPolicy](#cdk8s-plus-restartpolicy)|Restart policy for all containers within the pod.
+[ServiceType](#cdk8s-plus-servicetype)|For some parts of your application (for example, frontends) you may want to expose a Service onto an external IP address, that's outside of your cluster.
 [SizeRoundingBehavior](#cdk8s-plus-sizeroundingbehavior)|Rounding behaviour when converting between units of `Size`.